 Lessons From Backstartup’s Pitch Deck

 Backstartup’s investor pitch deck is another example of great design.
 The deck utilizes pops of color and well-designed visuals to engage the audience and pull them into the presentation.
-The deck begins with showcasing market size.
+The deck begins by showcasing the projected market size.
 Then, it goes into the product and explains the company’s traction.

 Backstartup’s Fundraising History